 The 14 chains on the M-14 are positioned at two different levels, seven on the outside, and seven on an inside rung.
 It’s not a full standard basket, but does a really nice job of catching your putts.
 Only the occasional accurate throw falls through the chains.
 For backyard practice putts, this is a great basket.
 It’s also good if you want to take it to the park, your workplace, or set up a portable course as its super easy to assemble and take apart.
 The M-14 basket has snap and pull buttons and separates into four parts.
 It weighs just 25 pounds, so it’s light and manageable.

-When it comes to quality, ultra-portable baskets, this is a great one.
+When it comes to quality, ultra portable disc golf baskets, this is a great one.
 The DGA Mach Lite looks good, performs well, and is super easy to set up and store.
 The Mach Lite is light weight (about 25 pounds) and includes a handy carrying bag that easily fits in your trunk.
 This folding basket is made with a quality canvas and has 16 chains.
 Despite the fact that it folds and stores so easily, the catching area on this basket is comparable to permanent baskets.
 It’s a few bucks more than the Mach 14, but the better choice if you plan to be packing and moving it around often.

 Here is a link to purchase this portable basket with fee shipping and for a great price.